SixLabors/docs/articles/ImageSharp/GettingStarted.md

 ```

 ### Why is [](xref:SixLabors.ImageSharp.Image`1?displayProperty=name) a generic class?
-An image is essentially a **generic 2D array of pixels** stored in a contigous memory block.
+An image is essentially a **generic 2D array of pixels** stored in a contiguous memory block.
 Check out the [Pixel Formats](PixelFormats.md) article for more details!